 Before you can think about selling these products you need to understand how they compare to other competing brands in the market and how good they really are.
-This will allow you to understand if there is any real opportunity in selling them on the Internet or not.

 Here’s 3 of the companies popular products and a similar product to compare with each so we can see how they stack up…

 Note: I am NOT affiliated with any of these companies so this is completely unbiased.

 Weight Loss Shakes